PJTeel/Unit4-Front-End/README.md

 User Stories:
- - As the website owner, I want to be able to showcase my paintings so that people visiting the page can get an idea for the type of painting I do.
+ - As the website owner, I want to be able to showcase my paintings.
+ - As the website owner, I want people to see my paintings on the Home page.
+I don't want them to have to go looking to find the paintings.
  - As a shopper, I would like to see additional information on any painting I find interesting.
  - As a shopper, I would like to know a little bit about the artist.
  - As the website owner, I would like an easy way for shoppers to contact me.